+Day 2

-DAY 2 BORN INTO DRAMA
+BORN INTO DRAMA

-GENESIS 29:16-30:24
+Genesis 29:16-30:24

-Anyone who's read books on psychology or been through counseling is familiar with the ways our families of origin affect our development and who we become.
-Thankfully, our families of origin don't have to dictate the trajectories of our lives-especially with the indwelling of the Holy Spirit, who has the power to renew us and break through generational patterns of unhealthy and destructive behavior (2 Cor.
+It's really easy to see that your family of origin (the family you were raised in) has a direct effect on your development and who you become.
+Thankfully, our families of origin don't have to dictate the trajectories of our lives-especially with the indwelling of the Holy Spirit who has the power to renew us and break through generational patterns of unhealthy and destructive behavior (2 Cor.
 10:3-4).
 Exploring the family Joseph was born into will give us a clearer picture of who he was and the struggles he faced.
-Today is going to be fun, if for no other reason than we'll be dealing with someone else's drama instead of our own, which is always more enjoyable for me.
+Today is going to be fun, if for no other reason than we'll be dealing with someone else's drama instead of our own.